 Time Away From the University: The graduate student schedule/calendar does NOT follow the undergraduate schedule.
 Graduate students are paid on a 12-month stipend and are expected to be present and actively working on their academics and research project unless the university itself is officially closed.
 If you plan on being gone for a significant period of time, you must have the approval of your advisor and notify the Graduate Field Assistant of your intentions.

-- BIOMG 7810: Problems in Genetics and Development (Fall, first year)
+- Critical Thinking: BIOMG 7810: Critical Thinking in Genetics and Development

-All entering students take this course in the Fall semester of their first year.
-This course will combine didactic lectures with student-led presentations and critical analysis of key literature on topical issues in genetics, genomics, and development.
+All entering students take this course in the Spring semester of their first year.
+This course combines didactic lectures with student-led presentations and critical analysis of key literature on topical issues in genetics, genomics, and development.

-- A course on ethical issues in science (e.g., BIOMG 7510 Ethical Issues and Professional Responsibilities)– All students are required to take this or a comparable course in scientific ethics.
-BioMG7510 is offered in the Spring semester.
+- Ethics in Science: A course on ethical issues in science (e.g., BIOMG 7510 Ethical Issues and Professional Responsibilities)– All students are required to take this or a comparable course in scientific ethics.
 The opportunity to discuss these issues openly will be an important and valuable part of your graduate training.

-- Seminar Courses: All GG&D students also are required to attend and participate in the Wednesday Field Seminars (12:20 pm; BIOMG7860) and in the Friday Molecular Biology & Genetics Seminars (4:00 pm; BIOMG7870).
+- Communication Skills: All GGD students also are required to attend and participate in the Wednesday Field Seminars (BIOMG 7860) and in the Friday Molecular Biology & Genetics Seminars (3:30 pm; BIOMG 7870).
 (See individual seminar course tabs) this provides students the opportunity to not only present to peers but also to give feedback on other students’ seminars.

 Grade Expectations: For courses with a letter grade, students are expected to receive a B (3.0) or better in order to remain in good standing in the program.
 Grades below B- in a student’s major area do not constitute satisfactory performance, and the course(s) must be retaken if it is a required course.
 If a student receives a grade below B- in two or more classes, he/she is at risk of being asked to leave the program.